roots/docs/trellis/ssl.md

     key: ~/ssl/example.com.key
 ```

-`cert` and `key` are **local** relative paths to those files.
+`cert` and `key` are **local*- relative paths to those files.
 They will be copied to the remote servers.
 This is done so your private key does not need to be stored in your Git repository for security reasons.

 ### Self-signed